Koldnitz/rutorrent-docker/README.md

 This is all based on a very smart guy named Romancin's rutorrent docker ....
 I have just customized a file so that I do not have to delete automatically created directories everytime i rebuild the docker.

 This is a completely functional Docker image with rutorrent, rtorrent, libtorrent and a lot of plug-ins for rutorrent, like autodl-irssi, filemanager, fileshare and other useful ones.
-(IMPORTANT: Be careful, some private trackers have blacklisted 0.9.6 version.
-Use 0.9.4 branch instead.)

 [![](https://images.microbadger.com/badges/version/romancin/rutorrent.svg)](https://microbadger.com/images/romancin/rutorrent "Docker image version")
 [![](https://images.microbadger.com/badges/image/romancin/rutorrent.svg)](https://microbadger.com/images/romancin/rutorrent "Docker image size")